mikepsinn/think-bynumbers-jekyll/_posts/2013-04-04-drug-war-statistics.md

   </address>

   <p>
-    What&#8217;s worse, the money you are stealing from me isn&#8217;t even having any impact on the level of illicit drug use.
+    What's worse, the money you are stealing from me isn't even having any impact on the level of illicit drug use.
 You are just tearing apart thousands of families for no reason.
 Addiction rates are at exactly the same level that they were before we spent <a href="http://www.mattgroff.com/questions-on-the-1315-project-chart/">$1.5 trillion</a> dollars on “drug control measures”.
 This fact is illustrated in the <a href="http://www.mattgroff.com/wp-content/uploads/2012/10/13v15.gif">graph</a> below.
   </p>

   <div style="width: 510px" class="wp-caption alignnone">